Biblical Translation Copyright disclaimers

-Without going into the linguistics deeply, we see that ‘law’ can be used in the sense and use of a ‘custom’ – hence the rendering in the verse as ‘custom’ to move to provide more clarity.
+Without going into the linguistics deeply, we see that ‘law’ can be used in the sense of the Greek words usage, being a ‘custom’.

 What Is The Custom Of Christ?

-If we read it, the chapter here so far is speaking of bearing the burdens of one and another – being there for one and another.
+If we read it all, the chapter here so far is speaking of ‘bearing the burdens of one and another’ – being there for one and another.

 “A new command I give you: Love one another.
 As I have loved you, so you must love one another.

 This was Christ’s custom which he instructed his disciples to do.
 It is essentially the second greatest commandment (loving your neighbour as yourself) – elevated to a selfless level.

 And with this, we see that even an enemy is to be treated with care;

 ‘But I say unto you, Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you, and persecute you; that ye may be the children of your Father which is in heaven…’